Treatment Allocation under Uncertain Costs: Evaluating the Performance of a Targeting Rule

-The asymptotic linear representation in Theorem \ref{thm:Qexp} then implies that various resampling-based estimators \citep{efron1982jackknife} yield valid confidence intervals for $\Delta(b)$ \citep{chung2013exact,yadlowsky2021evaluating}.
+The asymptotic linear representation in Theorem \ref{thm:Qexp} implies asymptotic normality of the estimators.
+It also implies that various resampling-based estimators \citep{efron1982jackknife} yield valid confidence intervals for $\Delta_{\hat \rho} (b)$ \citep{chung2013exact,yadlowsky2021evaluating}.
 In particular, Lemma 12 of \citet{yadlowsky2021evaluating} implies that the half-sample bootstrap will yield valid inference in this setting.
 We use this result to justify confidence intervals in our applications below.
-We emphasize that these confidence statements are conditional on the training set, i.e., we take the prioritization rules learned on the training set as given, and only quantify test set uncertainty in estimating the QINI curve.
+We emphasize that these confidence statements are conditional on the training set, i.e., we take the prioritization rules learned on the training set as given, and only quantify holdout set uncertainty in estimating the QINI curve.
+The continuous differentiability of $V_{\hat \rho}(s)$ and $G_{\hat \rho}(s)$ required for this result is satisfied in settings where the score $S_i$ has a continuously differentiable distribution function and both $\mathbb E[Y_i(1) - Y_i(0) | S_i = s]$ and $\mathbb E[C_i(1) - C_i(0) | S_i =s]$ are continuous functions in $s$.

+Given a method for estimating the QINI curve in the setting with uncertain costs, we can also estimate the area under the QINI curve, known as the QINI coefficient.
+The QINI coefficient provides a single metric by which we can judge the performance of an allocation rule in a budget-independent way.
+The QINI coefficient is the area between the estimated reward of the treatment allocation rule and the random treatment rule with the same cost, as the average budget ranges from $0$ to the average cost of treating everyone in the sample, $ QINI = \int_{0}^{\tau_c} \Delta_{\hat \rho}(b) db $.

+The natural plug-in estimator for this quantity is \smash{$ \widehat{QINI} = \int_{0}^{\hat \tau_c} \hat \Delta_{\hat \rho}(b) db$}, where \smash{$\hat \Delta_{\hat \rho}(b)$} is as given above.
+We believe it plausible that the result from Theorem \ref{thm:Qexp} can also be extended to provide a central limit theorem for the QINI coefficient (see also the discussions in \citet{yadlowsky2021evaluating}); however, we leave this question to further work.